Cargo from Dubai arrives in Haifa, cementing Israel-UAE trade route | Business

 Cargo from Dubai arrives in Haifa, cementing Israel-UAE trade route

-"This is very exciting," said Eshel Armony, chairman of the board at Haifa Port.
-"This is a new era in the Middle East, and I'm sure this will bring more and more trade," he said.
 "We're going to see this line once a week by MSC and, who knows, later on maybe we'll have even more ...
 I hope that will happen quickly."
+Israeli Prime Minister Benjamin Netanyahu said trade with the UAE was the "beginning of something huge".

+"Today a cargo ship came from Dubai.
+With goods.
+Goods that by the way are very cheap and will benefit Israelis," he said in a speech to parliament.
+An MSC spokesman added that it was the first time containers originating in the UAE had been discharged in Haifa on one of their ships.

 ALSO READ